About RNZ Pacific

-Flagship daily current affairs programme Dateline Pacific is widely listened to across the region and is also broadcast by the BBC Pacific Service.
+Flagship daily current affairs programme Pacific Waves is widely listened to across the region and is also broadcast by the BBC Pacific Service.
 The World Radio Network (WRN) - an international broadcaster operating out of London - also broadcasts RNZ Pacific material throughout the US, Europe, Africa and Asia.

 RNZ Pacific broadcasts primarily in English but bulletins in selected Pacific languages can be heard in breakfast sessions.

 RNZ Pacific news and programmes can also be heard in New Zealand on Radio New Zealand National, Tagata o te Moana on Saturday afternoons and Pacific Waves as part of Late Edition.

 The service was named 2007 International Radio Station of the Year by the Association for International Broadcasting (AIB).
 RNZ Pacific also won the Most Innovative Partnership category recognising the way it works with local Pacific media.

 Former awards have included Commonwealth Broadcasting Association Rolls-Royce Awards for Excellence.

 Our studios are located in Radio New Zealand House, Wellington, New Zealand.
 The transmission station can be found at Rangitaiki in the middle of the North Island.
 Find out more about our transmitters and technical equipment.